kylenahas/morgar/README.md

 **Morgar** is a reimagining of the classic pinball machine Gorgar (Williams, 1979).
 Gorgar was the first talking pinball machine.
 It's also the first System 6 game to be used with the *Legacy Pinball Classics Controller* (currently in development).
-Morgar uses Mission Pinball Framework.
+Morgar uses the Mission Pinball Framework.

+Morgar is currently playable via Visual Pinball X (VPX).
+To do so, first register the MPF-VPCOM bridge, start `mpf both`, and open the "Gorgar MPF.vpx" file within the /vpx/ directory.
+Pressing the "1" key starts a game, "Enter" plunges, and Left/Right "Shift" flips.

 ## Original Gorgar, rewritten into MPF: